GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * **1.1**:
     * Added the DataAccessManager component to separate the model from the external components.
     * Added a StationController component.
+    * Added reference to the load balancer and operating system of the central node.
     * Improved consistency of the BCE diagrams.

 \newpage